 We need to fail early and often to find the best solutions.
 We will be honest with our failures and create a culture that values success as well as failure.

-By evaluating all we do through the lens of our collective 2020 experience, we can simplify and streamline our processes while making a greater impact on our communities.
-If we missed goals you’d like to add to this list, please share them with us.
+By evaluating all we do through the lens of our collective experience, we can simplify and streamline our processes while making a greater impact on our communities.
+If we missed any moonshot goals you’d like to add to this list, please share them with us.